sphinx-contrib/openapi/tests/renderers/httpdomain/rendered/v2.0/uber.yaml.rst

    **User Activity**

-   .. role:: raw-html-m2r(raw)
+   .. role:: raw-html-md(raw)
       :format: html

    The User Activity endpoint returns data about a user's lifetime activity with Uber.
-The response will include pickup locations and times, dropoff locations and times, the distance of past requests, and information about which products were requested.\ :raw-html-m2r:`<br>`\ :raw-html-m2r:`<br>`\ The history array in the response will have a maximum length based on the limit parameter.
+The response will include pickup locations and times, dropoff locations and times, the distance of past requests, and information about which products were requested.\ :raw-html-md:`<br>`\ :raw-html-md:`<br>`\ The history array in the response will have a maximum length based on the limit parameter.
 The response value count may exceed limit, therefore subsequent API requests may be necessary.

    :queryparam offset:
       Offset the list of returned results by this amount.
 Default is zero.